TEPID-ADAPT: Adaptive variational method for simultaneous preparation of low-temperature Gibbs and low-lying eigenstates: Introduction

 Variational methods that prepare Gibbs states using other purifications face an obstacle at the level of the cost function.
 The free energy Eq.~\eqref{eq:FEnergy} is difficult to measure even on quantum hardware because measuring the von Neumann entropy of an arbitrary density matrix requires at least partial state tomography.
 To get around this difficulty, Ref.~\cite{WangPRApp2021} uses a truncated Taylor series of the free energy as the cost function, while Ref.~\cite{Warren2022} uses a different cost function that measures proximity to a truncated version of the target Gibbs state.
 In Ref.~\cite{ConsiglioPRA2024}, the free energy \textit{without} any truncation is used as a cost function.
 This is enabled by a clever modular construction of the parametrized quantum circuit that first prepares a diagonal mixed state on the system qubits, followed by operations that leave the von Neumann entropy invariant.
-However, the use of a hardware-efficient ansatz for the first block of the circuit and the fact that more ancilla qubits than necessary are used introduce ad hoc elements to the algorithm, additional measurements, and a classical post processing overhead.
+However, the use of a hardware-efficient ansatz for the first block of the circuit and the fact that more ancilla qubits than necessary to prepare an accurate Gibbs state at low-temperatures are used introduce ad hoc elements to the algorithm, additional measurements, and a classical post processing overhead.
+In Ref.~\cite{GrimsleyQST2025}, multiple eigenstates of chemical systems are targeted using an ensemble of orthogonal reference states, together with a weighted sum of their evolved energies as a cost function.
+However, a classical Ritz diagonalization~\cite{HendekovicChemPhysLett1982} is needed to diagonalize the Hamiltonian in the subspace, because the variationally trained unitary does not yield eigenstates directly, complicating the task of preparing low-energy eigenstates on the quantum computer.
+Moreover, the weights of the states are fixed beforehand and remain static throughout the optimization, making this method unsuitable for preparing Gibbs states, unless perhaps the energy eigenvalues are already known via some other means.